Guardrail

 Severity

-- Critical: strong evidence on a value route, revenue route, or high-reach path.
+- Critical: strong evidence of a broken URL on a high-reach or value route.

 - Warning: credible signal that needs review but has lower reach or confidence.